snt-arg/unitree_ros/README.md

 mkdir -p ~/unitree_ws/src
 cd ~/unitree_ws/src
-git clone ---recurse-submodules https://github.com/snt-arg/unitree_ros.git cp unitree_ros/utils/faceLightSDK_Nano/lib/libfaceLight_SDK_amd64.so /lib # if you have an arm cpu, change amd to arm
+git clone ---recurse-submodules https://github.com/snt-arg/unitree_ros.git
 ```

 Once you have cloned this repository, you will need to build it using Colcon.